 TRAFFIC SAFETY AND ROAD CONDITIONS: While in a foreign country, U.S. citizens may encounter road conditions that differ significantly from those in the United States.
 The information below concerning Antigua and Barbuda is provided for general reference only, and may not be totally accurate in a particular location or circumstance.

 Traffic in Antigua and Barbuda moves on the left.
 Major roads are in average to poor condition, and drivers may encounter wandering animals and slow moving heavy equipment.
 Drivers often stop in the middle of the roadway without warning, so you should always maintain a safe distance from the vehicle in front of you and watch for signs of sudden braking.
 There is relatively little police enforcement of traffic regulations.
 Buses and vans are frequently crowded and may travel at excessive speeds.
 Automobiles may lack working safety and signaling devices, such as brake lights.

 AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Antigua and Barbuda’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Antigua’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.

 * * *

-This replaces the Country Specific Information for Antigua and Barbuda dated December 12, 2011 with updated sections on entry/exit requirements, crime, and special circumstances.
+This replaces the Country Specific Information for Antigua and Barbuda dated March 7, 2013 with an updated section on special circumstances.